craigcurtin/fastapi/README.md

 FastAPI has some 'self-documenting' features that ease its usage and deployment with APIM's Portal (https://test-developer.ssnc.cloud).

 ```
- To run on your desktop
+ To run on your desktop:

  $ git clone https://code.ssnc.global/CCurtin/fastapi
  $ pip install -r requirements.txt --index-url https://artifacts-scm.dstcorp.net/artifactory/api/pypi/pypi-repos/simple

  Launch PyCharm (Python IDE), create a virtual env, create a ‘run’ environment configuration

  Run, by default the code runs on http://0.0.0.0:7000 … if you run, the below links will work as is
 ```